satvikaneti/Advanced-GIS-Portfolio/README.md

 # Advanced GIS Portfolio
-This is my portfolio for the Advanced GIS class! https://satvikaneti.github.io/Advanced-GIS-Portfolio/
+https://satvikaneti.github.io/Advanced-GIS-Portfolio/

 This is a portfolio for Satvika Neti's work in the class Telling Stories with Data at Carnegie Mellon University.